-A pedestrian promenade will be constructed adjacent to the waterfront, with a minimum width of 20-foot, in conformity with the Waterfront Plan and Zoning Ordinance.
+A pedestrian promenade will be constructed adjacent to the waterfront, with a minimum width of 20-feet facing the Potomac River, in conformity with the Waterfront Plan and Zoning Ordinance.
 The promenade will connect the waterfront pathway from Founders Park to the south with Oronoco Bay Park to the north, creating the critical access point from these parks to the refurbished pier and the associated planned amenities.